moranmatthewe/CryoFM/README.md

 CryoFM(TM) is a trademark of Moran Innovation LLC.
 All rights reserved.

-This software tool performs calculations for cryogenic fluid management operations, systems, and technologies.
+These software tools perform calculations for cryogenic fluid management operations, systems, and technologies.
 The reference report can be found at www.moraninnovation.com.
 Please report any errata or send other feedback to info@moraninnovation.com.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/moranmatthewe/CryoFM/HEAD)